The Hoosier Healthwise program primarily provides coverage for

 The following provider specialties are eligible to enroll as

 To be reimbursed for services provided to Hoosier Healthwise

-members, PMPs must be enrolled with the IHCP (see the Become a Provider page on this
+members, PMPs must be enrolled with the IHCP (see Become a Provider) and

-website) and contracted with the MCE to which the member belongs.
+contracted with the MCE to which the member belongs.
+After

-After successfully enrolling in the IHCP, a provider can contract
+successfully enrolling in the IHCP, a provider can contract with

 Additional information about Hoosier Healthwise is available via

 IHCP Provider Manual, and at the following links: